nasa/cumulus/docs/data-cookbooks/browse-generation.md

 The processing lambda you construct will need to do the following:

-* Create a browse image file based on the input data, and stage it to a location accessible to both this task and the MoveGranules task in a S3 bucket.
+* Create a browse image file based on the input data, and stage it to a location accessible to both this task and the ```MoveGrranules``` task in a S3 bucket.
 * Add the browse file to the input granule files, making sure to set the granule fileType to ```browse```.
-* Update meta.input_granules with the updated granules list, as well as provide the files to be moved in the payload for MoveGranules as output from the task.
+* Update meta.input_granules with the updated granules list, as well as provide the files to be moved in the payload for ```MoveGranules``` as output from the task.

 ### Generating/updating CMR metadata

 If you do not already have a CMR file in the granules list, you will need to generate one for valid export.
-This example's processing script generates and adds it to the moveGranules file list via the payload  but it can be present in the InputGranules from the DiscoverGranules step as well if you'd prefer to pre-generate it.
+This example's processing script generates and adds it to the ```MoveGranules``` file list via the payload  but it can be present in the InputGranules from the DiscoverGranules step as well if you'd prefer to pre-generate it.

 Both ```MoveGranules``` and ```CmrStep``` expect a valid CMR file to be available if you want to export to CMR.

 ### Expected Outputs for processing step/steps

-In the above example, the critical portion of the output to MoveGranules is the payload and meta.input_granules.
+In the above example, the critical portion of the output to ```MoveGranules``` is the payload and meta.input_granules.

 In the example provided, the processing step is setup to return an object with the keys "files" and "granules".
 In the cumulus_message configuration, the outputs are mapped in the configuration to the payload, granules to meta.input_granules: